Villages Around Lake Atitlan

 Famous for its beautiful ceramics, which are for sale all over the village.
 The old church is also interesting to pop into.
 This village is about 6 or so kilometres on from Santa Catarina.
 It again can be walked (about 2 hours from Pana), or just hop of pick-up from the market area of Pana.

-It now boasts a lovely new Mirador to sit and watch the sunset and just hang out after some handmade empanadas at the Hotel Las Terrazas and visiting the ceramic factory/shops.
+It now boasts a lovely new Mirador to sit and watch the sunset and just hang out after some handmade empanadas at the Hotel Las Terrazas and visiting the nearby ceramic factory/shops.

 This village is one of the most spectacular for viewing the Good Friday, Semana Santa, processions due to the backdrop of the Lake and the Volcanoes!